will-rowe/will-rowe.github.io/teaching-materials/_posts/2017-03-24-genome-assembly-lecture.markdown

 ![hamiltonian paths](http://www3.cs.stonybrook.edu/~algorith/files/hamiltonian-cycle-L.gif)

-* Hamiltonian path = visit every node of a graph exactly once {% fragment %}
+* Hamiltonian path = visit every node of a graph exactly once

-* traversing a Hamiltonian path is NP-complete (hard to implement an algorithm for) {% fragment %}
+* traversing a Hamiltonian path is NP-complete (hard to implement an algorithm for)

 ---